'Only Trump earns more': Mexico president flays supreme court

 A 2013 study by watchdog Transparency International found 80 percent of respondents viewed the judiciary as corrupt in Mexico.
 Still, political parties and members of Congress fared even worse.

-Reporting by Dave Graham; editing by Frank Jack Daniel and Richard Chang
+Reporting by Dave Graham; editing by Frank Jack Daniel, Richard Chang and Lisa Shumaker